 For many, dry mouth is just annoying, and not a serious problem.
 But for some it can lead to other serious conditions.
 Saliva keeps the tissues in our mouths well lubricated, keeps out teeth clean, and helps digest food.
 Inadequate saliva can be uncomfortable, lead to problems eating and speaking, and contribute to tooth decay.

 What causes dry mouth?

 While aging itself is responsible for some dry mouth, most cases are due to the side effects of medications.
-There are literally hundreds of medications that list dry mouth as a side effect.
-AffableCare Dental can help determine the particular causes of your dry mouth, and help rule out rarer but more serious conditions.
+There are literally hundreds of medications that list it as a side effect.
+Dr. Noel at AffableCare Dental can help determine the particular causes of your dry mouth, and help rule out rarer but more serious conditions.

 If a medication is the cause, your physician may be able to prescribe an alternate medication.
 Many common sense approaches will also help, including taking frequent sips of water and stimulating saliva with sugar free gum or candy.
 Reducing your intake of caffeine, carbonated beverages and alcohol may also help.

-What can AffableCare Dental do about my dry mouth?
+What can Dr. Noel at AffableCare Dental do about it?

 Consult Dr. Noel to rule out some serious conditions that reduce the flow of saliva.
 Once he has ruled out other causes, Dr. Noel will recommend some simple remedies.
 There are also some oral rinses and artificial saliva products available.
 Dr. Noel will recommend that you be especially vigilant about oral hygiene, since inadequate saliva can increase your chance of tooth decay.

 Quality general dentist helping patients in Lancaster, Depew, Cheektowaga, Buffalo, NY and the surrounding communities address dental problems.